 Vicki Kisner is a writer and director for film and television.
-Vicki was recently selected for the Directors UK / Channel X shadowing scheme for So Awkward, where she directed selected scenes for broadcast, shadowed on CBBC’s The Worst Witch and selected for this year’s BAFTA crew.
-Earlier this year she was chosen for the Alexa Challenge run by Directors UK and Arri for her piece Pulling.
+Recently Vicki was selected for the Directors UK / Channel X shadowing scheme for So Awkward, where she directed selected scenes for broadcast, shadowed on CBBC’s The Worst Witch and was selected for the BAFTA crew.
+In addition, she was chosen for the Alexa Challenge run by Directors UK and Arri for her piece Pulling.

 After working in development and production, she completed her Master of Arts in Fiction Directing from the Met Film School in 2015 where she was awarded a full scholarship.
 Her short films have screened at numerous international film festivals.
 Her first short Human Territory screened at the Portobello and Raindance film festivals and led to her nomination for Best New Director at the Broadcast Awards.
 Vicki recently won the Emerging Talent Award at the British Urban Film Festival where her short Sheila, set and shot in South Africa where Vicki was born, was nominated for Best Short Film.
 Vicki is now developing her first feature film which is also set in South Africa.

 Vicki is passionate about telling character driven stories that deal with complex emotions and human relationships.
 Alongside her short films she has been commissioned to make a number of social awareness and campaign films addressing young people’s mental health.
 Vicki would like to continue to help raise awareness, challenge attitudes and de-stigmatize some still very taboo subjects both in long form and short form drama.

 |Pulling||Writer & Director

 Drama about a teenage girl, Sylvie, suffering from an impulsive control disorder called trichotillomania (hair pulling disorder) and her troubled relationship with her parents and best friend Jenna.

 Selected By Directors UK and Arri for the Alexa Challenge.